 Matching the symptoms with the right treatment is part of the training holistic practitioners receive, just as a doctor learns to match symptoms with the right drug, only different.
 The drug is of a synthetic nature, the right herbs and foods can help the entire body heal, not just relieve a set of symptoms.

-Adopting a new diet, and taking some herbs is far less invasive, and while sometimes a slower path to healing, it can greatly enhance and transform one's physical, and even mental and emotional health.
+Adopting a healthy diet, and taking some herbs is far less invasive, and while sometimes a slower path to healing, it can greatly enhance and transform one's physical, and even mental and emotional health.

 However, what if our underlying issues are deeper than we realize?
 What if as some say there is a spiritual or emotional component to most conditions?